SwissBIAS/SwissBIAS.github.io/_pages/members.md

     };
     */

-    // Double check the data: Create json from member page front matter using liquid template.
+    // Double-check the data: Create json from member page front matter using liquid template.
     // (As long as no new city will appear in the member pages, this will do the trick)
     {% assign cities = site.members | map: "city" %}
     {% assign affiliations = site.members | map: "affiliation" %}